-- Swivel - is the ability to adjust a connection through use of a spin-able connection.
+- Swivel - is the ability to adjust a connection through the use of a spin-able connection.

-- Barb - this is a tapered end of a fitting, designed to insert into flexible pipe, like PEX or HPET.
+- Barb - this is a tapered end of a fitting, designed to insert into flexible pipes, like PEX or HPET.

 Here are all the types of pipe fittings: